 This requirement is intended to apply to interactive sessions between a human user and a TOE.
 IT entities establishing connections or programmatic connections (e.g., remote procedure calls over a network) are not required to be covered by this requirement.

-Trusted path/channels (FTP)
+Trusted Path/Channels (FTP)

 To address the issues concerning transmitting sensitive data to and from the TOE, compliant TOEs will provide encryption for these communication paths between themselves and the endpoint.
 These channels are implemented using one (or more) of five standard protocols: IPsec, TLS, DTLS, HTTPS, and SSH.
 These protocols are specified by RFCs that offer a variety of implementation choices.
 Requirements have been imposed on some of these choices (particularly those for cryptographic primitives) to provide interoperability and resistance to cryptographic attack.